johncapfull/Soundflower/readme.old.md

-# NB: Here is my clone of soundflower with some personal tweaks.
+# NB: Here is my fork of soundflower with some personal tweaks.
 **original readme below**

 # JUST LOOKING FOR THE (SIGNED) SOUNDFLOWER INSTALLER?